-If you are a non-admin or non-root user and you enabled the Enterprise mode of SSL VPN, you are connected to SSL VPN in the Enterprise mode in subsequent logins.
-You can return to Kiosk mode on the same workstation during the next login.
+If you are a non-admin or non-root user and you enabled the Enterprise mode of the SSL VPN, you get connected to the SSL VPN in the Enterprise mode in subsequent logins.
+You can return to the Kiosk mode on the same workstation during the next login.

-- 1 Connect in Enterprise mode. - 2 Click Exit to log out of the current session. - 3 Select the Uninstall Enterprise mode check box on the Exit SSL VPN page. - 4 Log in again in Kiosk mode.
+- 1 Connect in the Enterprise mode. - 2 Click Exit to log out of the current session. - 3 Select the Uninstall Enterprise mode check box on the Exit SSL VPN page. - 4 Log in again in the Kiosk mode.

-For more information on connecting to SSL VPN in Kiosk mode, see Chapter 2, "Accessing SSL VPN in Kiosk Mode," on page 13.
+For more information on connecting to the SSL VPN in the Kiosk mode, see Chapter 2, "Accessing SSL VPN in Kiosk Mode," on page 11.